Agent-Based Optimal Control for Image Processing: The optimal control problem

-When applied to an image $c(\, \cdot \,, t)$ at a fixed time $t$, the first term in \eqref{eq:cost_functional} measures fluctuations in the colour field, while the second one enforces fidelity to the original picture $I$.
-In this case, $J$ is implicitly dependent on $\varepsilon = ( \varepsilon_x,\varepsilon_c)$, as these parameters are what determines the evolution of the image from the initial condition $I$ to $c(\, \cdot \,, t)$.
+The cost $J$ is implicitly dependent on $\varepsilon = ( \varepsilon_x,\varepsilon_c)$, as these parameters are what determines the evolution from the initial condition $c^0$ to $c(T)$.
 In this light, the cost functional can also be seen as the cost associated with the \textit{control policy} $\varepsilon \in \mathcal{E}$ over the time interval $[0,t]$.
 With a slight abuse of notation, in Algorithm \ref{alg:dal} we will refer to this control-to-cost map as $J(\varepsilon)$.
 The weight $\alpha$ balances the two cost components and is assumed to be a given parameter of the problem.
 We remark that the choice of this functional is motivated by the fact that the two terms in $J$ produce opposite behaviours: for $\alpha=0$ the minimiser is just a constant (single colour) image, whereas for $\alpha\to+\infty$ the minimizer will result in the original image $I$.
 Since the multi-agent dynamics is ultimately driven by the control policy $\varepsilon$, affecting spatial and colour interactions, these extremal configurations correspond respectively to full (one to all) and zero interactions, leading on the one hand to colour consensus, on the other hand to a clusterisation in which each pixel is itself a single cluster.
 Hence, by tuning $\alpha$, we expect to indirectly adjust the number of clusters in the final image.
 This may appear to be analogous to choosing a priori a fixed number of clusters in classical algorithms like $k$-means, but there is a fundamental difference between the two approaches.
 Selecting the number of segments is a \textit{prescriptive} constraint, while $\alpha$ is a \textit{descriptive} parameter.
 With classical methods, the user imposes a structure on the data and this is a strong assumption that may not be supported by the data itself.
 With our model, instead, the number of clusters is an emergent property.
 This is a data-driven result, not a predefined guess.

-The following result ensures the well-posedness of the problem \begin{thm} Let $\alpha > 0$.
-Then the functional $J : H^1(\Omega) \to \R$ in Definition \ref{def:cost_functional} has a unique global minimum. \end{thm}

-\begin{proof} It is immediate to verify that $J$ is weakly lower semi-continuous and bounded from below, as it is always non negative.
-Moreover,